Are you planning a vacation in the western half of the United States? Make sure to add Provo, Utah to your list of places to see.

 Are you and the family looking for a delicious breakfast spot in Provo, Utah?
-This is the one of the ultimate fun cheap things to do in Provo, Utah.
+This is one of the ultimate fun cheap things to do in downtown Provo, Utah.

 If you’re looking for things to do after breakfast, check out this site for booking all flights, activities, and places to stay for your time in Provo, Utah.